 Bipolar Disorder Symptoms Improved with Ashwagandha Treatment

-The researchers randomly divided 60 DSM-IV bipolar patients into two groups, and 53 patients completed the study.
+The researchers, from the University of Pittsburgh’s Western Psychiatric Institute and Clinic, randomly divided 60 DSM-IV bipolar patients into two groups.
+53 patients completed the study.
 For eight weeks they gave 24 patients 500 milligrams per day of Ashwagandha (Withania somnifera) herb extract, and 29 patients a placebo.

 The researchers gave the patients a series of bipolar tests to gauge cognition, response time, social cognition response and others.